Daraniel1000/ium-eshoppping/server/README.md

 ## Usage

-Run from cmd from top directory:
+Run from cmd from server directory (the one that contains server package):

 ```
 python3 -m server